Sri Lanka lifts curfew after violent protests over economic crisis | Law-Order

 - Sri Lanka

+Protesters torched several police and army vehicles during the disturbance, including two buses, a jeep and several motorcycles, Rohana said.
+A total of 24 police were injured, nine of whom remained in hospital, Rohana said.

+Police did not confirm the number of protesters injured.
+Sources at two hospitals in Colombo said 20 to 25 people had been admitted, some of whom remained.
+Streets in the capital were quiet on Friday morning as police combed through the wreckage of two burnt-out buses near Rajapaksa's home, a Reuters witness said.

-Five policemen were injured and in hospital, Thalduwa said, adding there were no reports of injuries among the protesters.
-"The main issue Sri Lanka is facing is a forex shortage and protests of this nature will hurt tourism and have economic consequences," Sri Lanka's tourism minister Prasanna Ranatunge told a press conference on Friday.
+Tourism minister Prasanna Ranatunge said such protests would harm economic prospects.
+"The main issue Sri Lanka is facing is a forex shortage and protests of this nature will hurt tourism and have economic consequences," Ranatunge told a news conference.

-Trading on the country's stock market was suspended for the third day in a row after the main blue-chip index fell 10% from the previous close.
+"We are monitoring developments and are concerned by reports of violence," she said on Twitter.
+Trading on the country's stock market was suspended for a third day in a row after the main blue-chip index fell 10% from the previous close.

 ALSO READ